FernaMunoz/ReTech-UXD/README.md

 # ReTech-UXD

-User experience design for ReTech application to donate recycled electronic devices, upload publications and locate recycling points.
+User experience design for the ReTech application for electronic device donation, uploading publications and chatting with people interested in donating electronic devices and agreeing on a meeting point.

 ## Index